To have the correct size, you need to measure the circumference of your hand (not too firm) and then follow this guide:

 It’d suck if $200 ripped quickly, right?

-Well, these gloves are made of pretty great quality, so they won’t be easy to rip.
+Well, they are made of pretty great quality, so they won’t be easy to rip.
 Based on the experience of many photographers, these gloves for sure will serve you for a long time (minimum 2-3 years).

-6) Can you hold small cameras with Heat 3 Smart gloves?
+6) Can you hold small cameras with Heat 3 Smart?

 You should be fine if you use the glove liners, not mittens.
 Even small details usually work with the liners (camera dials might be a bit more difficult but still possible as you saw from my video review using a compact Canon M50 camera).